alafia18/EMail-SMS-Spam-Classification-/README.md

-# EMail-SMS-Spam-Classification-
+# email-spam-classifier-new
-A Machine Learning-based Email/SMS Spam Classifier using NLP, Scikit-learn, Pandas, NumPy, and Matplotlib.
-Features text preprocessing, visualization, and a Streamlit app for real-time spam detection.
+End to end code for the email spam classifier project